 So to be honest, I lost count of how many times I was actually injured in the line of duty.
 It was the culmination of several injuries over the years and the complications that developed as I got older.
-I had a compression fracture to my spine, a bulging disc, degenerative arthritis in my back and knee – it was all adding up and taking a toll on me.
+I had a compression fracture to my spine, a bulging disc, degenerative arthritis in my back and knee – it was all adding up and taking a heavy toll on me.

 By January 2014, I was forced to give up firefighting and I was crushed.
-Within just a few months I ended up in the hospital 3 times, I lost my job, I was broke, I was homeless and I was alone.
+Within just a few months I ended up in the hospital three times, I lost my job, I was broke, I was homeless and I was alone.
 I lost hope and it was the worst damn time of my life!

 That’s why I do what I do.